-At Emergency Medical Care Inc. we are committed to promoting health & wellness and injury prevention education.
-To this end, we deliver presentations at schools and seniors' homes, participate in parades, health and wellness exhibitions as well as various injury prevention programs.
+At Emergency Medical Care Inc., we are committed to promoting health and wellness as well as injury prevention education.
+To this end, we deliver presentations at schools and seniors' homes; participate in parades and community events, health and wellness exhibitions and more.

-In 2016, EMC employees volunteered their time at over 290 community events.
-EMC also supports employees who fundraise in their communities through a funds matching program which supports important causes such as Feed Nova Scotia, Heart and Stroke Foundation, Canadian Cancer Society, Alzheimer's Society of Nova Scotia and Children's Wish Foundation, amongst others.
+Each year, our employees volunteer hundreds of hours at community events.
+EMC supports employees who fundraise in their communities through a funds matching program, which supports important causes such as Feed Nova Scotia, Heart and Stroke Foundation, Canadian Cancer Society, Alzheimer's Society of Nova Scotia and Children's Wish Foundation, amongst many others.

 Paramedic Services Week

 Each year, EHS paramedics, nurses, medical communications officers and support employees are busy in their communities educating Nova Scotians about the EMS system and sharing important health and wellness and public safety messages.